 Fatih Karahan.
-"On the Persistence of Income Shocks over the Life-Cycle: Evidence, Theory, and Implications."
-Review of Economic Dynamics, forthcoming.
+"On the Persistence of Income Shocks over the Life-Cycle: Evidence, Theory, and Implications," with Serdar Ozkan.
+Review of Economic Dynamics 16, no 3 (2013).

 Donghoon Lee.
 "A New Look at Second Liens," with Christopher Mayer and Joseph Tracy.
 In Edward Glaeser and Todd Sinai, eds., Housing and the Financial Crisis.
 Cambridge, Mass.: National Bureau of Economic Research.